-The IA Principles (the policy) acknowledge CGIAR’s mandate of generating global public goods for achieving large-scale impact and are intended to further the CGIAR’s Vision: “A world free of poverty, hunger and environmental degradation”.
-However, the policy also recognises that restrictions to global accessibility may be necessary in some cases with more nuanced approaches for managing intellectual assets, including through intellectual property rights and licencing arrangements, for targeting impacts to intended beneficiaries.
+The IA Principles (the policy) acknowledge CGIAR’s mandate of generating global public goods for achieving large-scale impact and are intended to further the CGIAR’s Vision: “A world free of poverty, hunger, and environmental degradation”.
+However, the policy also recognizes that restrictions to global accessibility may be necessary in some cases with more nuanced approaches for managing intellectual assets, including through intellectual property rights and licensing arrangements, for targeting impacts to intended beneficiaries.
 It sets the conditions for the latter with the aim of serving transparency as well as maximum impact.
-The policy concerns matters that are critical for the reputation of CGIAR.
-At the time of the Policy’s approval, it was considered to reflect a compromise that “balances trust and Center autonomy with accountability and transparency.”
+The policy concerns matters that are critical to the reputation of CGIAR.
+At the time of the policy’s approval, it was considered to reflect a compromise that “balances trust and Center autonomy with accountability and transparency.”

 The Review assessed the IA Principles in a comprehensive manner regarding coverage, adequacy, and appropriateness.
 It assessed the extent to which IA Principles and its implementation have been effective in enhancing efficiency and transparency.